Parthiv-V-Kukadia/Parthiv-V-Kukadia.github.io/README.md

 # Parthiv-V-Kukadia.github.io

-Building my website to represent Parthiv.
+Building a website to represent Parthiv.